Towards AI-assisted Neutrino Flavor Theory Design: Conclusions

-AMBer rediscovers known model patterns in the representation assignment of neutrino flavor models based on the symmetry group $A_4\times\mathbb{Z}_N$.
-Additionally, it finds new models based on the unexplored symmetry group $T_{19}\times \mathbb{Z}_4$.
+\ac{AMBer} rediscovers known model patterns in the representation assignment of neutrino flavor models based on the symmetry group $A_4\times\mathbb{Z}_N$.
+Additionally, it finds models based on the unexplored symmetry group $T_{19}\times \mathbb{Z}_4$.
 This allows study of the distributions of the particle content, representation assignments, preferred Abelian symmetry group and flavon \ac{VEV} alignment.
-To make this possible, AMBer is encouraged to find models with few free parameters and a good fit to data.
+To make this possible, \ac{AMBer} is encouraged to find models with few free parameters and a good fit to data.
 At the same time, it is penalized for finding unrealistic models, such as those with zero electron mass.
-Several example models discovered by AMBer have been explicitly discussed in the main text and in the Appendix.
-In particular, a neutrino flavor model based on the group $T_{19}$ with four free parameters, five flavons and $\chi^2 \approx 10$ is presented.
-The complete list of the 6341 good models (i.e., models with $\chi^2\leq10$, $n_p\leq 7$) discovered has also been released in machine-readable format.
-This list demonstrates AMBer's ability to find accurate models with few parameters.
+Several example models discovered by \ac{AMBer} have been explicitly discussed in the main text and in the Appendix.
+In particular, a neutrino flavor model based on the group $T_{19}$ with four free parameters, three flavons and $\chi^2 \approx 10$ is presented.
+The complete list of inequivalent filtered models (i.e., models with $\chi^2\leq10$, $n_p\leq 7$) discovered has also been released in machine-readable format and is available on the \texttt{Github} repository \href{https://github.com/jake-rudolph-1/models-by-AMBer}{here}.
+This list demonstrates \ac{AMBer}'s ability to find accurate models with few parameters.
 Thus, this tool can assist a physicist by filtering through a set of symmetries and field content to provide an initial set of models which can be further analyzed.

 As the design of particle theory models becomes increasingly reliant on such assistants, there are interesting future research questions in how to quantitatively define the elegance of the theory, how to perform fast and accurate hypothesis tests when comparing models with different free parameters, and how to re-design scientific software to enable such searches in even more challenging model spaces.